SneakyPeet/EasyEventSourcing/ReadMe.md

 * **Testing** - `f(Events,Command) => Event(s)` testing is great, but is it enough?
 I don't think so
 * **Default Constructor Dependency** - I hate the default constructor dependency needed to build Aggregates and Sagas in the IRepository.
 I am not sure how to remove it :(
 * **Reuse Boilerplate per Bounded Context** - That means each bounded context gets bundled in it's own application. improves scalability per Context as well as Mobility.
+* **Event Sourcing in a Functional Language** - cause let's face it almost everything described above is a function